Martha Batalha

 Martha Batalha is a Brazilian writer and journalist.

+Biography

-Born in Recife, Batalha was raised in Rio de Janeiro She studied Journalism at the Pontifical Catholic University of Rio de Janeiro, has a master's degree in Brazilian Literature for the same university and one in Publishing by the New York University, having received the Oscar Dystel fellowship in 2009.
+Born in Recife, Batalha was raised in Rio de Janeiro She studied Journalism at the Pontifical Catholic University of Rio de Janeiro, has a master's degree in Brazilian Literature from the same university and one in Publishing from the New York University, having received the Oscar Dystel fellowship in 2009.